Heart Attack and Cardiac Arrest in Men

 So how do you reduce the build-up of plaque?
 You probably already know the answer.
 It's all the stuff you should be doing (but maybe aren't).
 You can reduce the build-up if you do the following:

-- Eat right -- preferably a diet low in saturated fat (less red meat) and high in fruits and vegetables.
+- Eat right -- preferably a diet low in unhealthy fats and high in fruits and vegetables.

 - Don't smoke -- smokers are 2 to 4 times as likely to develop plaque in the coronary arteries.